Steve Trittschuh: Professional

 In 1987, the St. Louis Steamers selected Trittschuh in the second round of the Major Indoor Soccer League draft.
 He played one season with the Steamers, then filed for free agency in April 1987 when the Steamers ceased operations.

 That summer, he played for the U.S. national team as it prepared for and then played at the 1988 Summer Olympics.
 In October 1988, the United States Soccer Federation signed American players to the national team.
 Trittschuh was among fourteen players signed by the USSF.

 From the spring of 1988 through the spring of 1989, Trittschuh played for the amateur Busch Seniors of St. Louis when not playing for the Olympic or national teams.

 On May 4, 1989, he signed on loan with the Tampa Bay Rowdies of the American Soccer League.
 He continued with the Rowdies as the team played in the newly formed American Professional Soccer League.

 In 1990, his career took an unexpected turn.
 Trittschuh played a single game for the United States men's national soccer team at the 1990 FIFA World Cup in a 5–1 loss to Czechoslovakia.
 While the national team was thrashed, Trittschuh caught the attention of the Czechoslovakia's assistant coach, the head coach of Czech powerhouse club Sparta Prague.
 Sparta Prague offered Trittschuh a contract, which he accepted.
 At the time the Soviet Union and its eastern bloc allies, including Czechoslovakia were transitioning from communism to democracy.
 This brought an exceptional level of turmoil which also affected professional soccer in the region.
 As a result, eastern teams were searching for talent to replace players who were moving to play in Western Europe.
+Trittschuh was one of just three foreign players in the Czechoslovak First League in the 1990–91 season, alongside Zambian Timothy Mwitwa, who also played for Sparta Prague, and Aleksandr Bokiy of the USSR, who played for Sigma Olomouc.
 While Trittschuh played only a single season for Sparta Prague, he helped them win their league championship.
 He also became the first U.S. player to play in the European Cup.

 At the end of the season, he returned to the Rowdies for two seasons.